mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 7. Huffman encode the symbol components of the run length codes

-Again, there's still a lot of low level stuff involved in the implementation.
+Again, there's still a lot of low-level stuff involved in the implementation.
 Look at the repo for more details about how this is done.

 Now that we have our custom JPEG, we can test how well it works.
 We sample images from picsum and look at the bits per pixel used.
 There's also the quantization table multiplier that we can play with.
 Smaller multipliers lead to less compression but a greater similarity to the original image.
 So, sampling 700 images for a couple of quantization multipliers, we get the following: